-North Carolina Agricultural and Technical State University (N.C.A&T) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's and doctoral degrees.
+North Carolina Agricultural and Technical State University (N.C.
+A&T) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master's and doctoral degrees.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of N.C.
 A&T.

 N.C.
 A&T does not discriminate against any person on the basis of age, color, disability, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, veteran status, or any other basis protected by law.
-For inquiries regarding non-discrimination policies, contact Linda Mangum, Director of Employee Relations, Affirmative Action Officer, and Director of Title IX Division of Human Resources at lmangum@ncat.edu.
+For inquiries regarding non-discrimination policies, contact Linda Mangum, Director of Employee Relations and Affirmative Action Officer, Imangum@ncat.edu.